EricRohlfs/jetbot_wiki/Bill-of-Materials.md

 ## Alternative component

+Below are some alternatives to some components in the above bill of materials.

 ### Camera

 Instead of the above Leopard Imaging's Wide FoV CSI camera, you could use the combination of Raspberry Pi Camera Module **V2** and the Wide FoV conversion lens (and sensor).

+> The camera solution below has a slightly different field of view, so may not work identically to that listed above.

 |  **Part** | **Specifications** | **Quantity** | **Cost** | **Purchase URL** |
 | --- | --- | --: | --: | --- |